-In the almost two centuries since St Marcellin began his work, a tradition and a culture have grown up, a distinctive educational style.
-In Australia there are over fifty Marist schools.
-These schools, in their attempt to incarnate the Christian faith in the Australian culture, have become known for their academic, cultural and sporting achievements, for their closeness to the communities they serve, and for the strong spirit which exists within them.
+In over two centuries since St Marcellin began his work, a tradition and a culture have grown up, displaying a distinctive educational style.
+In Australia there are 54 schools in the Marist Schools Australia network.
+These schools, in their attempt to inculcate the Christian faith in Australian culture, have become known for their academic, cultural and sporting achievements.
+Their approach is marked by simplicity, family spirit, love of work and presence in the midst of those whom they are called to serve.